Elmslie typology: Criteria of definition

-It is noted that Fullers or grooves in the blade are not classified under the typology - Instead they are intended to be left for supplemental notes.
-For example, the hypothetical sample blade F3c (+), Style 7, form J1 could be noted as "F3c (+), Style 7, form J1, One narrow fuller close to the spine", or "F3c (+), Style 7, form J1, Blade faces ground with three parallel fullers", as appropriate for any fullers it may exhibit.
+Fullers or grooves in the blade are not classified under the typology.
+Instead, they are intended to be left for supplemental notes.
+For example, the hypothetical sample blade “F3c (+), Style 7, form J1” could be noted as "F3c (+), Style 7, form J1, One narrow fuller close to the spine", or "F3c (+), Style 7, form J1, Blade faces ground with three parallel fullers", as appropriate for any fullers it may exhibit.
 Fullers were intentionally omitted from the typology to keep the blade profiles at a manageable number, rather than having hundreds of possible variations based on different fuller configurations.

 Elmslie types

 Type 1

 While single edged swords and fighting knives (seax) were used in Europe through the Viking period, they appear to have declined in popularity in the 10th century, with their use becoming close to extinct in the 11th century.
 It has been suggested the reason for this decline was through changes in religious dogma, which made such weapons unpopular amongst followers of Western Christianity.
 It has been noted that single edged arms in Scandinavian and Baltic regions which adopted Christianity later than western Europe retained the use of single-edged arms, before abandoning them on their own conversion to Christianity.
 For more than 200 years the predominant type of sword in Western Europe was straight and double edged, corresponding to the Oakeshott Typology Type X to XIII.
 The re-introduction of single edged arms began with the Type 1 blades in the early 13th century.
 These are characterized by short, but very broad blades, widening towards the tip.